 The reviewers look for whether the paper fits the journal's profile, whether the explored topic and techniques are relevant, whether the information offered in the publication is scientifically relevant, and whether the presenting style and scholarly apparatus are appropriate.
 The format of the review is typical.

 There must be no conflict of interest between the reviewer and the authors or funders of the research.
-If a conflict arises, the reviewer must contact the Editor-in-Chief as soon as possible.
-The reviewer will not accept papers for review outside of his or her area of expertise.
+If a conflict arises, the reviewer must contact the publisher as soon as possible.
+The reviewer should not accept papers for review outside of his or her area of expertise.

-Any well-founded suspicions or knowledge of suspected ethical standards violations by the authors should be reported to the Editor-in-Chief by reviewers.
+Any well-founded suspicions or knowledge of suspected ethical standards violations by the authors should be reported to the publisher by reviewers.